ave-llan/music-machine/README.md

 ## Overview

-This module is an extension of [grammar-graph](https://www.npmjs.com/package/grammar-graph) built specifically to construct music from patterns of [interval numbers](https://en.wikipedia.org/wiki/Interval_(music)#Number) which can then be applied to any [key](https://en.wikipedia.org/wiki/Key_(music)) or [mode](https://en.wikipedia.org/wiki/Mode_(music)#Modern).
+This library is an extension of [grammar-graph](https://www.npmjs.com/package/grammar-graph) which enables music patterns to be applied in any key or [mode](https://en.wikipedia.org/wiki/Mode_(music)#Modern).

-This library enables patterns to be applied in any key.
 If you instead want to define a musical grammar in terms of literal notes, like the theme from [Mozart's Jupiter Symphony](https://www.youtube.com/watch?v=SiX3z_fOR5k),
 ```
 JupiterTheme: C D F E
 ```